-Do not enter the IP address of the printer or set the System i interface address to be the same as the printer IP address.
+Do not enter the IP address of the printer or set the System i interface address to the same address as the printer IP address.
 Also, do not add the printer to the System i TCP/IP interface list.

 Configuring the System i Interface with ADDTCPIFC